pythonanywhere/help_pages/articles/MySQLBackupRestore.md

 - the **hostname** of your mysql server.
 You can find this on the "Databases" tab, it's usually something like `yourusername.mysql.pythonanywhere-services.com`

 - the **full name of the database** you want to back up.
-These usually follow the naming convention `yourusername$databasename`  -- so the full name includes your username, and the character "$"
+These usually follow the naming convention `yourusername$dbname`  -- so the full name includes your username, and the character "$"

 - the **password** for your database.
 This is set via the databases tab.
 If you've set it already, you've probably noted it down somewhere in your web app settings files, an you can also retrieve it from a file called *.my.cnf* in your home folder.